cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ## Overview {#overview}

-Let GG be an additive group of prime-order p with the API defined in
+Let GG be an additive group of prime-order p with the interface defined in
 {{pog}}, let GF(p) be the Galois field defined by the integers modulo p.
 Define distinct hash functions H_1 and H_2, where: